ADP Says U.S. Companies Cut an Estimated 169,000 Jobs

-The economy has lost 7.3 million jobs since the recession began in December 2007, the most of any economic slump since the Great Depression.
+Start of Recession The economy has lost 7.3 million jobs since the recession began in December 2007, the most of any economic slump since the Great Depression.

 Today's ADP report showed a decrease of 88,000 workers in goods-producing industries including manufacturers and construction companies.
 Service providers cut 81,000 workers.

 Employment in construction fell by 44,000, the 34th straight monthly drop, while financial firms decreased jobs by 17,000, ADP said, the 24th consecutive decline for the industry.